EbonJaeger/dolphin-rs/README.md

 2. Copy the Webhook URL shown, and paste it in your Dolphin config, and enable using webhooks.
 Start Dolphin and that's it, you're done! :D

+### Tellraw Command Template

+You can (to a degree) customize the message format for messages being sent to Minecraft.
+There are two placeholders that you can use: `%username%` and `%content%`.
+They **must** both be used, else the text wont be replaced and you'll end up with the placeholders in your chat window, and nobody wants that.

+The way this is handled should be improved in the future, but that may lead to less customizability.
+I'm not sure how I want to handle that just yet.

 ## Usage

 ```